1itachi/plageWatch/README.md

 3. The application uses React v17.0.1 at the front end.
 4. Typescript v4.0 and higher is used at Front end and Back end.
 5. Express v4.17.1 is used at server side.
 6. Mocha v8.1.3 & Chai v4.2.0 is used for Backend testing.
+7. We performed manual testing.

 #### Refer to package.json present inside plage-detect and plage-watch directories.